Randomblock1/IPABakery/README.md

 # IPABakery
 is a collection of Python scripts to automate generating tweaked IPAs from normal apps.

+## READ
+I no longer have time to work on this, so I'm posting the source code as-is.
+It works, mostly, and the code is not what I would call best practices.
+Feel free to fork it and submit a PR.

 ## Requirements
 You need:
 - [Theos and Theos Jailed](https://github.com/kabiroberai/theos-jailed/wiki/Installation)